 The practice is situated to the left of the main reception door, along with two other GP services.
 There are a combined five GP services in on building.

-There is a mto the Health Centre which with good signage inside directing people to where they need to be.
+There is a main reception to the Health Centre which was clearly marked with good signage inside directing people to where they need to be.

-We noted the following:H
+We noted the following:

+Hand sanitising unit was available for use upon entering

+There is a self-book in electronic screen in reception

-The patient reception/ seating area was clean and tidy in two areas with s20 patients
+The patient reception/ seating area was clean and tidy in two areas with seating for approximately 20 patients

 CCTV is in operation inside the building

 Patient notification/calling system for appointments